Primary Care Sports Medicine

 You will find world class orthopaedic care at any of the locations listed below.
 To schedule an appointment, call the location nearest you.

 Our Primary Care Sports Medicine Newsletter is a biannual newsletter of seasonal sports topics.
 We hope you find the information useful, and we would appreciate any feedback you can provide to enhance our efforts.
-A variety of topics have been selected for this issue.
+A variety of topics have been selected for each issue.

 If you'd like to receive this newsletter by email, please contact my administrative assistant, Jeanne Laicha.
 Are you interested in submitting an idea for a future article?
 Please send topic ideas to Jeanne Laicha or Matthew Silvis.